Georges Mathieu at the Monnaie de Paris

 More info

-They are located at the city gates, just a few minutes by metro, and are bursting with treasures.
-Yet, the suburbs are often maligned, pushed to the sidelines.
-Today, the Museum of the History of Immigration invites us to restore a very unjustly tarnished image by breaking all the clichés associated with these bordering areas.
-These unique territories, at the crossroads of art, history, and social dynamics, are revealed here through a series of photographs, paintings, sculptures, and other archival objects that elevate the suburbs to places of memory and transmission.
-And it feels great.
+They are located at the city’s gates, just a few minutes by metro, and are bursting with treasures.
+Yet, the suburbs are often criticized, pushed to the background.
+Today, the Museum of the History of Immigration invites us to restore a very unfairly tarnished image by breaking all the clichés associated with these border zones.
+Unique territories at the crossroads of art and history.

 Beloved Suburbs